golvok/parsertest/README.md

 Then any failed unit tests will be outputted to the console.

 Everything is opensource, and anyone is free to contribute.
-If you can think of other corner-case unit tests that are not covered by the input, please add them to the input file along with the correct output to the solution file.
+If you can think of other corner-case unit tests that are not covered by the input, please append them to the input file along with the correct output to the solution file.